binkley/wrong-place-wrong-time/homebrewery.md

 > #### Hat of Improved Disguise
 - Appears mundane, stitched with gray sigils
 - 3 charges/day: cast **Improved Disguise Self** (ignore creature type limits)
-- *Property of Xanathar’s Thieves’ Guild — they want it back*
+- *Property of Xanathar’s Thieves’ Guild &mdash; they want it back*

 > #### Tankard of Plenty
 - Once per day, fills with one pint of fine ale
-- Cannot be sold for more than 1 gp — considered sentimental or "haunted"
+- Cannot be sold for more than 1 gp &mdash; considered sentimental or "haunted"

 ---